 Residency Process

-Living in Vietnam permanently, requires you to know all the legalities and processes.
+To live in Vietnam permanently, you need to know your way around all the legalities and processes.
 The Vietnamese government has prescribed a three-tier system for foreigners who are looking to live in this country.
 It includes a working visa, temporary residency, and permanent residency.

-The first and foremost thing in this process is to obtain a work permit.
+First things first, you need to grab yourself a work permit.
 They remain valid for up to 2 years and must be obtained two weeks before your employment start date.
 The qualifications for the work permit are:

 - You have secured a job in Vietnam